Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can check back at www.snohd.org/covidvaccine for additional tools to find reliable vaccination options in Snohomish County.
 These will be added as they become available.
 You can also reach the Snohomish Health District COVID call center at 425-339-5278 from 8:30 a.m. to 4:30 p.m. on weekdays.

-The FDA has authorized the Pfizer vaccine for individuals 16 years of age or older, and the Moderna and Johnson & Johnson vaccine for those 18 years of age or older.
+The FDA has approved the Pfizer vaccine for individuals 16 years of age or older and it may be administered to those ages 12 to 15 under the existing Emergency Use Authorization.
+The Moderna and Johnson & Johnson vaccines are authorized for those 18 years of age or older.
 Tell your vaccine provider about all of your medical conditions.
 You should not get the vaccine if you have had a severe allergic reaction after a previous dose of the same vaccine or a severe allergic reaction to any ingredient of this vaccine.

 Yes, when you are eligible to get the vaccine, it is recommended that you do so.
 We are still learning about COVID.
 While reinfection appears to be rare so far, it is possible to get COVID more than once.
 If you currently have COVID, wait until after your isolation period is done to get vaccinated.
 Talk with your healthcare provider for additional guidance.